Is yoga good for riders?

 Photo credit: https: //myfitstation.com

-The practice of yoga allows a better emotion management through breathing techniques.
-In competition, we often see riders jumping with apnea on their turn.
-Learning how to breathe allows you to manage your stress and be present in what you are doing.
-Therefore, one can easily improve one's performance.
+The practice of yoga helps better management of emotions through breathing techniques.
+In competition, we often see riders taking off in apnea on their turn.
+Learning to breathe enables you to manage stress and be present in what you're doing.
+As a result, you can easily improve your performance.

-A consistent practice coupled with the patience are the keys to feeling the benefits and feeling them on horseback.
-Be careful not to push too much and want to go too far, it would be counterproductive and the potential benefits of the practice would be destroyed.
+A regular practice coupled with patience are the keys to feeling the benefits and experiencing them on horseback.
+Be careful not to push yourself too hard, as this would be counter-productive, and the potential benefits of practice would be wiped out.

-The cumulative effect of progressive work with alternating periods of regeneration are THE determining factors in the improvement of physiological capacities, physical and technical skills and thus, the performance of the rider over time.
+The cumulative effect of progressive work with alternating periods of regeneration are THE determining factors in improving physiological capacities, physical and technical skills, and thus the rider's performance over time.

-Harmony with your horse, improved posture and coordination, controlled breathing and managed stress, what if these weren't the keys to being better on horseback?
-If yoga can bring us there, maybe it's a complementary practice to our sessions on horseback that we can consider!
+Harmony with your horse, improved posture and coordination, controlled breathing and managed stress - what if these weren't the keys to feeling better on horseback?
+If yoga can get us there, perhaps it's a complementary practice to our riding sessions!

-And you, apart from saddling sessions, do you practice complementary sports that help you once you are on horseback?
+What about you?
+Apart from saddling up, do you practice any complementary sports that help you once you're on horseback?
 What do you do to feel good on horseback ?

 See you soon for a new article,